 Camping: Camp Borje

-Where to eat: Head to Korenica for the best roast lamb in.
+Where to eat: Head to Korenica for the best roast lamb.
 Bistro Vila Velebita

 Zadar -City of the Sun Salutation